 Step Mode - The number of micro steps between each full motor step.
-Note that this is a characteristic of the motor driver.
-Enter "1" for full-step, "2" for half-step, "8" for eighth-step, and so on.
+Enter "1" for full-stepping, "2" for half-stepping, "4" for quarter-stepping, and so on.

 Motor Resolution - The number of full motor steps for one revolution of the motor.
-For example, a 1.8° stepper motor has 200 full steps per revolution; a 0.9° stepper motor has 400 full steps per revolution, and so on.
-This number is a characteristic of the stepper motor and is independent of the motor driver or the Step Mode.
+For example, a 1.8° stepper motor has 200 full steps per revolution; a 0.9° stepper motor has 400 full steps per revolution.